 Julia Nelson Ph:828.513.6491

 One big reason couples seek marriage counseling is communication, or more precisely, a lack of communication.
-So, a few weeks ago I discussed the first two horsemen of what Dr. John Gottman, relationship expert has identified as the Four Horseman of the Apocalypse.
+In a previous blog, I discussed the first two horsemen of what Dr. John Gottman, relationship expert, has identified as the Four Horsemen of the Apocalypse.
 These are ways of communicating that are detrimental to a relationship.
-The first two were criticism and contempt, find Part 1 here.
-This week we will look at the last two, defensiveness and stonewalling and the antidote to these.
+The first two were criticism and contempt.
+You can find Part 1 here.

 Defensiveness

 Defensiveness is what we do to protect ourselves from criticism or perceived threats.
-We may try to explain or defend our words or actions, we may even go on the attack with our partner.
+We may try to explain or defend our words or actions, or we may even go on the attack with our partner.
 When we start defending ourselves, we only make things worse.
-Defensiveness has also been shown to prolong the argument and causes our blood pressure to rise.
+Defensiveness has also been shown to prolong the argument and cause our blood pressure to rise.

 So, what can we do when we feel a disagreement or conflict is about to happen?
 Dr. Gottman recommends a few things.
 First, we can take more responsibility for the problems in the relationship.
 He notes that one person is at least 30% responsible for the situation.
-Asking yourself, ‘what have I done to contribute to this’ is a good start.
+Asking yourself, ‘What have I done to contribute to this?’ is a good start.

 Another step is to use active listening when your partner is speaking.
 This is where you are listening, so you can repeat back to them what they are saying to you.
-We often are thinking of our response to what they are saying which keeps us from fully hearing them.
+We often are thinking of our response to what they are saying, which keeps us from fully hearing them.
 Now, when you are repeating back what you heard, this is not a word-for-word recount, but a general understanding of their meaning and points.
 Then, they can confirm or correct your understanding.
 Then, when you are sure you are both talking about the same thing, you can respond and work towards a solution.
 Active listening will save a lot of disagreements, arguments, and marriage counseling.

 A third tool to implement is to say ‘Yes, I understand’.
 This, like the active listening above, helps your partner to feel heard and understood.
 It is not that you are necessarily agreeing with them, but that you are understanding what they are saying and their point.